robert-warneke/github-cards/README.md

 2. Replace `USERNAME` with *your GitHub username* and `REPOSITORY` with the *name of your repository*.

-    For example, if your GitHub username is "robert-warneke" and your repository name is "github-cards", your URL would look like this:
+    For example, if your GitHub username is `robert-warneke` and your repository name is `github-cards`, your URL would look like this:

 ```md
 ![GitHub Repo Card](https://my-github-cards.vercel.app/api/github-repo-card?user=robert-warneke&repo=github-cards)